Monday, September 1, 2025

 Read-Aloud Books for September

-These stories help children listen, connect, and recognize themselves in shared experiences.
+These stories help children listen, connect, and recognize themselves in shared experiences, especially as they settle into new routines and environments:

 Themes to Explore in September

-September naturally opens the door to themes like:
+September naturally opens the door to a variety of themes that help children reconnect, explore, and grow:

-Friendship and Social Skills: Discussing qualities of a good friend, how to make friends, and the importance of friendship in different cultures.
+Discuss what makes a good friend, how to build relationships, and the importance of kindness, empathy, and cooperation in different settings.

 Cultural Celebrations to Notice in September

-Each one offers a chance to notice values, stories, and ways people come together — without rushing to explain everything at once.
+September offers meaningful celebrations and traditions from cultures around the world.
+Each one provides a chance to notice values, stories, and ways people come together — without needing to explain everything at once:

 September asks us to arrive gently.